malramsay64/phd-thesis/05_Crystal_Melting/thermodynamics.md

 Table: The temperatures at which the spinodal occurs for the crystal structure at both pressures. {#tbl:crystal_spinodal}

-## Chemical Potential Energy
+## Chemical Potential Energy {#sec:chemical_potential}

-The change in the chemical potential energy $\Delta \mu$ is an important part of describing the crystal melting dynamics in the classical models of melting.
+The change in the chemical potential energy $\Delta \mu$ between the liquid and crystal states is an important part of describing crystal melting dynamics.
 Finding the chemical potential energy at each temperature is a complex process, so a standard approach [@Tang2013] is to estimate the change in chemical potential $\Delta \mu$ as

 $$ \Delta \mu = \frac{\Delta h_m(T_m - T)}{T_m} $$

-where $\Delta h_m$ is the enthalpy of fusion per particle.
+where $\Delta h_m$ is the enthalpy of fusion per particle at the melting point, a quantity which can be calculated once.
+The values for the enthalpy of melting $\Delta h_m$ are shown in @tbl:potential_energy_difference.
+The higher pressure $P=13.50$ creates a slightly larger enthalpy at the melting point than at the lower pressure $P=1.00$.

 Pressure:                    1.00   13.50
 ----------                 ------  ------
-Crystal Potential Energy   -1.991  -1.111
+Crystal Potential Energy   -1.873  -0.737
-Liquid Potential Energy    -1.811  -1.045
+Liquid Potential Energy    -1.675  -0.535
-Difference $\Delta h_m$    -0.180  -0.066
+Difference $\Delta h_m$    -0.198  -0.202

 Table: The potential energy of the liquid and the crystal at the melting point for both pressures. {#tbl:potential_energy_difference}

-## Choosing a Transport Coefficient
+## Choosing a Transport Coefficient {#sec:crystal_transport}

-Both the Wilson--Frenkel and the Semi-empirical density functional theories of growth include a term for a transport coefficient, normally the diffusion constant $D$. [@Jackson2002]
+Both the Wilson--Frenkel and the Semi-empirical density functional theories of growth include a term for a transport coefficient, normally the translational diffusion constant $D_t$. [@Jackson2002]
 @Ediger2008 has noted that the viscosity is not an appropriate transport coefficient on account of the dynamic heterogeneities present at low temperatures.